george-kuanli-peng/walrus/README.md

+🎁 This repo is forked from https://github.com/pybpc/walrus for publishing their latest work on PyPi, since the PyPi has not been updated long.
+Thanks the original authors for their excellent work to support the walrus operator on early Python versions.

 # NB: walrus is currently under reconstruction.
 It is highly recommended to directly install from the git repo or the pre-release distributions.

 ---